 LOU ON CAM

-It worked out that Taylor-Britt probably stays in the lineup because he made sure he mentally stayed in the game after he got pulled, and played well when he came in for Turner in the last quarter.
+It worked out that Taylor-Britt probably stays in the lineup.
+He made sure he mentally stayed in the game after he got pulled, and he played well when he came in for Turner in the last quarter.
 Turner had been effective enough that he was the Bengals' top PFF defender.
 Anarumo called it the best of his 28 games in the pros.

 "I will say this for Cam: on the sideline he was great after we did it, cheering his teammates on," Anarumo said.
 "And then when he had to come back in because of DJ's injury.